nishikenda/LBF/README.md

 ## Abstract

-As the size of chemical compounds datasets continues to expand, the need for both efficient and precise search methods has become increasingly evident.
-Traditional search techniques, while widely used, face significant challenges in terms of memory consumption and computational efficiency, particularly when dealing with large-scale chemical compounds datasets.
-This issue is particularly evident with chemical compounds such as PFAS, which have become subject to tighter regulations owing to growing concerns regarding their environmental and health impacts.
+As compound data volumes grow, efficient and accurate search methods are increasingly required.
+For compounds like PFAS, which face stricter regulations due to environmental and health concerns, rapid and precise search is essential.
+Conventional structure-based algorithms and fingerprint-based similarity searches face limitations in memory usage and computational time with large datasets.
+While Bloom Filter (BF) offers efficient search capabilities, it struggles with increased memory consumption as data scales.

-To address these challenges, this study proposes an efficient chemical compounds search method using the Learned Bloom Filter (LBF), a combination of machine learning models and the traditional Bloom Filter (BF).
-LBF reduces unnecessary memory consumption through model-based predictions, improving overall performance.
-Our study evaluates the effectiveness of LBF by comparing it with standard BF.
-The experimental results reveal that LBF significantly improves spatial efficiency and reduces false positive rates, all while maintaining a high level of search accuracy.
+To address this, we propose an efficient compound search method using a Learned Bloom Filter (LBF), combining machine learning with BF.
+Introduced by Kraska et al., LBF reduces unnecessary memory usage through model-based predictions, enhancing space efficiency while maintaining accuracy.
+By learning complex chemical structure patterns, LBF minimizes false positives and achieves high-precision search with lower memory consumption.
+Comparative experiments in Section \ref{sec4} show that LBF significantly reduces memory usage while maintaining accuracy, highlighting its potential in chemical safety assessments and early-stage drug screening.

 ## Introduction